 KCDBG procurement must be conducted in a manner that ensures full and open competition consistent with the standards set forth in 2 CFR Part 200 and the KCDBG Procurement Code.
 All services to be provided must be procured in accordance with 2 CFR Part 200 and the KCDBG Procurement Code.
 Actions that might restrict competition would include:

-- Placing unreasonable requirements on firms in order for them to qualify to do business. - Requiring unnecessary experience.
+- Placing unreasonable requirements on firms in order for them to qualify to do business.

+- Requiring unnecessary experience.

+- Prior knowledge of the proposed project.

 SECTION IV

 COMMUNITY EMERGENCY RELIEF FUND (CERF)

 All CERF requests must meet the following criteria: